pyControl/docs/docs/user-guide/graphical-user-interface.md

 # pyControl GUI

 The pyControl GUI is a graphical interface for running experiments, configuring setups and visualising behaviour.
-The GUI is a tabbed window with tabs *Run task*, *Experiments* and *Setups*.
+The GUI is a tabbed window with *Run task*, *Experiments* and *Setups* tabs.
 The *Run task* tab controls one hardware setup at a time i.e. one pyboard and its connected hardware.
 It is designed for quickly prototyping tasks and testing hardware setups, but can also be used to acquire data from one setup.
 The *Experiments* tab is used to configure and run experiments on many setups in parallel.
 The *Setups* tab is used to name and configure the hardware setups connected to the computer.

 To run the GUI, run the file *pyControl_GUI.py* in the pyControl root directory.